Blocked drain & pipe lining experts in the Northern Beaches

 Is the reliner pipe as strong as a new pipe installed by digging a trench?
 What are the alternative materials?

-If leaking pipes are exposed through excavation, the repair or replacement process will almost always use PVC (Polyvinyl chloride, a synthetic plastic polymer) piping.
 The pipe created through the relining process is stronger than PVC piping, and is longer lasting.
 The best suppliers of PVC piping in Australia guarantee their product for a maximum of 15 years.
-The relining products that Total Relining Solutions use have a 35 year guarantee and a life expectancy of 50 years.
+The relining products that Total Relining Solutions use have a 50 year guarantee in the Northern Beaches.

 Cost of Pipe Relining in the Northern Beaches

 Pipe Relining is oftentimes far more affordable than an excavation due to it taking less time and requiring less equipment, an leaving behind less mess!